openstack-archive/solar/docs/source/deployment_plan.rst

 Preparing deployment plan
 =========================

-Solar allows to make transitions between different versions of infrastructure based on changes found by solar control plane and configured events between this changes.
+Solar allows you to make transitions between different versions of infrastructure based on changes found by solar control plane and events configured between this changes.

 Required information
 ----------------------